polleverywhere/moat/README.md

 end
 ```

 If a non-standard scope is required for filters, it can be overridden.
-It
-defaults to the `all` relation for ActiveRecord models or a simple Array
+It defaults to the `all` relation for ActiveRecord models or a simple Array otherwise.
-otherwise.

 ```ruby
 scope { resource.container }
 ```

+The current role can be referenced with `current_role`, or `role` for just the role name as a symbol.

+When using `context` or `description` in combination with `roles`, we recommend that `roles` be the outermost nesting level.
+We've found that most of the time it's easier to maintain in the long term.

 ## Ensure all policies have full test coverage